NIHR In-Practice Fellowships 2019 - Guidance Notes

 Please note immediate promotion to a higher grade as a result of securing a fellowship will not be funded.
 Please do not include any Clinical Excellence or Discretion/Merit awards or discretionary points.
 NIHR agrees to fund consultant salaries at a full-time rate equivalent to 10 Programmed Activities per week.

-Please note that there are specific limits on the salary that NIHR will fund for the 50% of time spent in academic pre-doctoral training (see Scope of Funding on page 5 of these guidance notes).
+Please note that there are specific limits on the salary that NIHR will fund for the 50% of time spent in academic pre-doctoral training (see Scope of Funding for more details).

 These are the costs that are specific to the Fellowship, which will be charged as the amount actually spent and can be supported by an audit record.
 They should comprise: